What is lead time?

 Lead time is the amount of time a project takes to complete once it begins.
-For example, when you place an order on Amazon using Prime, they promise a latency of two business days.
-Lead time can be projected.
-And if things go wrong or the objective changes, lead time can differ from its original projection if there is no plan in place to correct issues.
-If your Amazon package is stolen, customer service will have to file a claim and find you an alternative option, which adds to the lead time.
+For example, when you place an order from an online store, they may promise a latency of two business days.
+Lead time can be projected, but if things go wrong or the objective changes, lead time can differ from its original projection if there is no plan to correct issues.
+If your online order is stolen, customer service will have to file a claim and find you an alternative option, which adds to the lead time.

 Lead time in project management defines a finished, one-time project or the completion of one major portion of the project.
 It’s often used in Kanban workflows.
 On a board that uses “To Do”, “Work in Progress”, and “Work Waiting for Next Steps”, the lead time would stretch across all three of these columns.
 Once the task is added to the board, the clock starts to add up lead time.